Skimmeroni/Appunti/AI4ST/AI/Neural/Multilayer Perceptrons/Approximation.typ

     )
 ]

-Note that the degree of approximation in @Multilayer-perceptron-approximates-Riemann is given by the area between the function to approximate and the output of the multilayer perceptron.
-However, even though this area can be reduced at will, this does not mean that the difference between its output and the function to approximate is less than a certain error bound everywhere.
-That is, this area can only give an average measure of the quality of approximation.

-For example, consider a case in which a function possesses a very thin spike (like a very steep gaussian curve) which is not captured by any stair step.
-In such a case the area between the function to represent and the output of the multilayer perceptron might be small (because the spike is thin), but at the location of the spike the deviation of the output from the true function value can nevertheless be considerable.

-There are ways, however, to improve the degree of approximation without resorting exclusively to reducing the step size.
-For example, choosing an activation function for the hidden layers that is not the Heaviside function (like, say, the logistic function) might better model the shape of the function at hand.
-A complementary approach would be to use step widths that aren't uniform, but that scale with the skewdness of the function.
-That is, using many steps where the function is heavily curved (and thus a linear approximation is poor) and little steps where it is almost linear.

-Also note that @Multilayer-perceptron-approximates-Riemann can also be applied to functions having more than one argument.
-Instead of approximating the function with one-dimensional step functions, it is approximated with
-$k$-dimensional "step functions" (with $k$ being the arity of the function) by partitioning the input space into $k$-dimensional hypercubes.

-Finally, @Multilayer-perceptron-approximates-Riemann does not restrict itself to continuous functions, since the definition of a Riemann-integrable does not require continuity #footnote[Riemann-integrable but discontinuous functions are said to be _continuous almost everywhere_.
+@Multilayer-perceptron-approximates-Riemann does not restrict itself to continuous functions, since the definition of a Riemann-integrable does not require continuity #footnote[Riemann-integrable but discontinuous functions are said to be _continuous almost everywhere_.
 This is because, despite not being continuous, they still behave "nicely enough" to be integrated.].
-However, if the function is continuous, the same result can be achieved with just $3$ layers instead of $4$.
+However, if the function is continuous, the same result can be achieved with just $3$ layers instead of $4$ by using a slightly different approach.

 #theorem[
     Any continuous Riemann-integrable function can be approximated with